The-Grace-God/Simply-Love-NotITG/README.md

 # This theme is getting depricated
-a new theme will be made soon-ish link will be posted here once the repository is up -Main reason for wanting to move away from this as it uses a lot of reused code and i want to make a project i can more call my own
+a new theme will be made soon-ish link will be posted here once the repository is up
+- Main reason for wanting to move away from this as it uses a lot of reused code and i want to make a project i can more call my own

 # Simply-Love-NotITG
 A theme made specifically for NotITG